APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 			- The university assisted in setting up barricades, officially

-	- The university's only official response was to shut the protest down, not with a clear dispersal order, but with a confusing flyer and rhetoric that was sure to inflame already increasing tensions
+	- The university's only official response was to shut the protest down using a confusing flyer and rhetoric that was sure to inflame already increasing tensions

 		- The Bruin stated that the Block had never called the encampment unlawful before